Classification of singular Q-homology planes. I. Structure and singularities

-For an admissible (ordered) chain we define In general $e(T)$ and $\wt e(T)$ are defined as the sums of respective numbers computed for all maximal admissible twigs of $D$.
+For any admissible (ordered) chain we define Now $e(D)$ and $\wt e(D)$ are defined as the sums of respective numbers computed for all maximal admissible twigs of $D$.
 (A an admissible twig of $D$ is maximal if it is not contained in another admissible twig of $D$ with a bigger number of components.)

 An \emph{snc-pair} $(X,D)$ consists of a complete surface $X$ and a reduced snc-divisor $D$ contained in the smooth part of $X$.
 We write $X-D$ for $X\setminus D$ in this case.
 The pair is a \emph{normal pair} (\emph{smooth pair}) if $X$ is normal (resp. smooth).
 If $X$ is a normal surface then an embedding $\iota\:X\to \ov X$, where $(\ov X,\ov X\setminus X)$ is a normal pair, is called a \emph{normal completion} of $X$.
 If $X$ is smooth then $\ov X$ is smooth and $(\ov X,D,\iota)$ is called a \emph{smooth completion} of $X$.
 We often identify $X$ with $\ov X-D$ by $\iota$ and neglect $\iota$ in the notation.
 A morphism of two completions $\iota_j:X\to \ov X_j$, $j=1,2$ is a morphism $f\:\ov X_1\to \ov X_2$, such that $\iota_2=f\circ\iota_1$.